...

 • Kindergarten: these may be managed by the state, local governments, directly or through the agreements, other public entities or private individuals, taking in children between 3 and 6 years of age free of charge.

-In order to enter state kindergartens, it is necessary to participate in a ranking list, which allocates places on the basis of scores calculated by the municipality (availability of funds, possibility of receiving support from family members in childcare, etc.).
+In order to enter state kindergartens, family shall participate in a ranking list, which allocates places on the basis of scores calculated by the municipality (availability of funds, possibility of receiving support from family members in childcare, etc.).

 Primary and Secondary School in Italy: the first compulsory cycle of study